IRBLleida/wvven/README.md

 # wvven
-Wrong Variable Value Email Notification
+The Wrong Variable Value Email Notification package is an interface to send emails via [SendGrid](https://sendgrid.com/).

+The goal of the package is to provide an easy and clean way to send a notification email alerting the responsible of the dataset of a wrong value in a patient's variable.

+This package uses Sendgrid's template system to send a styled email, and therefore you will need to provide both an API key to authenticate with SendGrid an a template ID.

-## Install
+## Installation

-The `devtools` package is needed to install it directly from GitHub.
+The `devtools` package is needed to install this package directly from GitHub.

 ```
 library(devtools)